rpeszek/GraphPlay/README.md

 much language support is just so intriguing.

 Project uses somewhat unusual folder structure because in addition to standard 'src' and 'test' it has a separate folder called 'play'.
 That folder contain files that demo the library.
 I am re-working these as literate programs.
 I think of them as code versions of blog posts.
 I love FP and Haskell and maybe my affection will become more contagious with these little program examples.
+These play folder examples should be *easy to read without knowing much about Haskell*

 To play with this project: